 Milestones.
-Milestone revenue increased in 2009 as we earned milestone revenue of \$8.3 million under our collaboration with Merck KGaA relating to the dosing in January 2009 of the first patient in the clinical trial of IMO-2055 in patients with colorectal cancer and to the initiation in December 2009 of a Phase 2 clinical trial of IMO-2055 in patients with recurrent or metastatic squamous cell carcinoma of the head and neck.
-Our 2008 milestone revenue was attributable to \$1.0 million earned under our collaboration with Novartis relating to the initiation of a Phase 1 clinical trial of QAX935 by Novartis and \$1.0 million earned under our collaboration with Merck & Co. relating to a preclinical milestone achieved by Merck & Co. with one of our novel TLR9 agonists used as an adjuvant in a cancer vaccine under preclinical study.
-In 2007, we also earned a \$0.3 million milestone under another collaboration agreement.
+Milestone revenue decreased in 2010, as compared to 2009, and increased in 2009, as compared to 2008, reflecting primarily the timing of recognition of milestone payments received under our collaboration with Merck KGaA.
+We recognized milestone revenue of \$3.8 million in 2010 as a result of the milestone earned in connection with the initiation by Merck KGaA of a Phase 1b clinical trial of EMD 1201081 (Merck KGaA's reference for IMO-2055) in first-line treatment of patients with squamous cell carcinoma of the head and neck.
+The milestone payments of \$8.3 million recognized in 2009 resulted from the initiation of a Phase 1b clinical trial of EMD 1201081 in patients with colorectal cancer and the initiation by Merck KGaA of a Phase 2 clinical trial of IMO-2055 in patients with recurrent or metastatic squamous cell carcinoma of the head and neck.
+Our 2008 milestone revenue was attributable to \$1.0 million earned under our collaboration with Novartis relating to the initiation of a Phase 1 clinical trial of QAX935 by Novartis and \$1.0 million earned under our collaboration with Merck relating to a preclinical milestone achieved by Merck with one of our novel TLR9 agonists used as an adjuvant in a cancer vaccine under preclinical study.